Massolari/input-autocomplete/README.md

 ### Reset method

 This component has a reset() method and you can use it to clear the value of the input and the selected id inside the component.
-To use it you'll need to add the "ref" attribute in the component and use it to call the method.
+To use it you'll need to add the *ref* attribute in the component and use it to call the method.
 Example:

 * Html